eformsignen/eformsignen.github.io/help/chapter4.rst

 Voice
 --------------------

-This component is used for storing recorded voice.
+This field is used for storing recorded voice.
 You can set the maximum recording time and you can also configure the settings to allow users to only listen to the voice recording.

-When you add a Voice component, you can record voice or play a voice recording as follows:
+When you add a Voice field, you can record voice or play a voice recording as follows:

 |image12|